Queretaro · Worth it

 Getting there

-- By air.
-Queretaro Intercontinental (QRO) sits about 30 to 40 minutes east of the center by car.
-It handles domestic flights plus a handful of US routes.
-Small, calm, easy.
-From the terminal, take an authorized airport taxi or a rideshare into town; budget roughly 20 to 30 minutes off-peak, longer in traffic.
-Approximate figures, so confirm current fares locally.
+• By air.
+Queretaro Intercontinental Airport (QRO) sits about 30 to 40 minutes east of the center by car.
+It handles domestic flights plus a handful of US routes (Houston, Dallas).
+It is small, calm and easy to move through.
+From the terminal, take an authorized airport taxi from the official counter or a rideshare into town; budget roughly 400 to 600 MXN and 30 to 40 minutes, longer in traffic.
+These are approximate figures, so confirm current fares locally.

-- By bus.
-This is how most Mexicans arrive, and it is excellent.
-The Central de Autobuses (TAQ) has frequent first-class service.
-Mexico City is roughly 3 to 3.5 hours; San Miguel de Allende about 1 to 1.5 hours; Guanajuato around 2.5 to 3 hours.
-First-class coaches are comfortable, air-conditioned and worth the small premium.
+• By bus.
+This is how most Mexicans arrive, and it is genuinely excellent.
+The Central de Autobuses de Queretaro (TAQ) has frequent first-class service on operators like ETN, Primera Plus and ADO.
+Approximate runs: Mexico City (from Terminal Norte or the airport) about 3 to 3.5 hours; San Miguel de Allende about 1 to 1.5 hours; Guanajuato around 2.5 to 3 hours; Guadalajara roughly 4.5 to 5 hours.
+First-class coaches (ETN’s lie-back seats are the pick) are air-conditioned, reserved-seat and worth the small premium over second-class.
+The TAQ is about a 15-minute rideshare from the center.

-- By car.
-Queretaro sits on the main highway spine north of Mexico City, so driving in is straightforward on toll roads (about 2.5 to 3 hours from the capital).
-Keep to the toll highways and daylight for the most comfortable run.
+• By car.
+Queretaro sits on the main highway spine north of Mexico City, so driving in is straightforward on the toll roads (cuota), about 2.5 to 3 hours from the capital.
+Keep to the cuotas over the free (libre) roads, and drive in daylight, for the most comfortable run.
+The approach roads are fast, multi-lane and well maintained.

 Getting around

-- On foot.
-The Centro Historico is made for walking and largely pedestrian.
-If you sleep in or near it, you may not need transport at all.
+• On foot.
+The Centro Historico is built for walking and largely pedestrianized.
+If you sleep in or beside it, you may not need transport at all for two days.
+Wear real shoes, though: the stone streets are uneven and hard on the feet.

-- Rideshare and taxis.
-App-based rideshare works well and is the easy way to reach the airport, the bus station or outer neighborhoods.
-For taxis, use official stands rather than flagging on the street.
+• Rideshare and taxis.
+App-based rideshare works well and is the easy, cheap way to reach the airport, the bus station or the outer neighborhoods.
+Most rides inside the city run modest fares.
+For taxis, use an authorized stand (sitio) rather than flagging on the street.

-- Driving in the center.
+• Driving in the center.
 Not worth it.
-Narrow one-way stone streets and scarce parking make a car a liability downtown.
-Park it at the hotel and walk.
+Narrow one-way stone streets, restricted access on the andadores and scarce parking make a car a downtown liability.
+Park at the hotel and walk.

 Honest note

-The bus network in and out is genuinely good, so you do not need to fly or drive to enjoy the city.
-Just avoid arriving in the middle of a summer afternoon downpour if you can help it.
+The first-class bus network in and out is so good you do not need to fly or drive to enjoy Queretaro, and it is often the smarter arrival from Mexico City or San Miguel de Allende.
+The roads are smooth and the rides are short, so motion sickness is rarely an issue here, unlike the mountain switchbacks up into the Sierra Gorda.
+Just try not to arrive in the middle of a July or August afternoon downpour if you can help it.